Notable Dates in Beer History

 The unique beer history of the Brewers Association combines a large brew-cauldron of activities and heritage.
 The result is a legacy that has helped change the world of beer both in the United States and abroad.

-As of June 30, 2016, the Brewers Association recorded a record high of 4,656 breweries operating in the U.S, an increase of 917 breweries over the same time period of the previous year.
-Additionally, there were approximately 2,200 breweries in planning.
-Craft brewers currently employ an estimated 121,843 full-time and part-time workers in a variety of roles including many manufacturing jobs, all of which contribute significantly to the U.S. economy.
+As of December 2016, the Brewers Association recorded a record high of 5,301 breweries operating in the U.S, an increase of 826 breweries over the same time period of the previous year.
+Craft brewers currently employ an estimated 129,000 full-time and part-time workers in a variety of roles including many manufacturing jobs, all of which contribute significantly to the U.S. economy.

 Economic Impact of Craft Brewers

-- Nationally, small and independent craft brewers employ more than 121,000 full- and part-time employees, generate more than $3 billion in wages and benefits, and pay more than $2.3 billion in business, personal and consumption taxes
+- Nationally, small and independent craft brewers employ more than 129,000 full- and part-time employees

 - These brewers are vital small businesses in communities across the country, typically employing 10 to 50 employees